 A “local delivery” seems to connect fewer points.

-Message Book M210a Front and Inside – A printable pdf file for the M201a message book.
+Message Book M210a Front and Inside – A printable PDF file for the M201a message book.
 This book would be used in a message center.
 It would be unlikely to appear in a map case.
-You can download the front+back here and the insides here.
+You can download thefront+back here and the insides here.

-Print on regular paper and then trimmed to size.
+Print on regular paper and then trim to size.
 The book has overall dimensions of approximately 6-1/8″W x 4-1/4″H x 1/2″ thick.
 Inside the book are 25 each triplicate message forms for regular use, three each duplicate forms for carrier pigeon use, and 25 sheets of tracing paper.
-The back cover has an extension that can be placed under the topmost form, so that it can be filled out without marking the carbon-copies of the following forms.
+The back cover has an extension that can be placed under the topmost form, so that it can be filled out without marking the carbon copies of the following forms.
 The book also includes instructions for its use and a list of authorized abbreviations.

 For best results, print on 8-1/2″ x 11″ US letter-sized paper with no scaling.
 Finished forms should be 4.75in wide by 4.25in tall.

 When cutting it out, save 1/4 inch of space on the left-hand side.
-That way the staples don’t go through the message part.
+That way, the staples don’t go through the message part.

 I’m not sure if anyone is reproducing these, but if they are, I’ll add a link.
 Note that this only includes a single blank message form and not the carbon copies or map overlay.

 Now there’s also an M 210-B message book, which looks like it came out in late 1944.
-This is according to the Signal Corps Technical Information Letter Nov 1944 No 36.
-The major differences are some measurement tools on the front cover, the removal of the pigeon forms, and map overlays.
+This is according to the Signal Corps Technical Information Letter, Nov 1944 No 36.
+The major differences are some measurement tools on the front cover, the removal of the pigeon forms, and the map overlays.
 This was all done to help speed up the message processing, as it was found that soldiers experienced difficulty removing the copies in the M210a book.

 There’s also an M-105-A message book.
 I’m not sure what the difference is.
-If I find out I’ll write about it.
+If I find out, I’ll write about it.

 Signal Corps Technical Information Letters